pivotal/docs-tap/azure-install/install-azure.hbs.md

     tanzu package available list tap.tanzu.vmware.com --namespace tap-install
     ```

-1. Create a `tap-values.yaml` file by using the [Full Profile (AWS)](#full-profile),
+1. Create a `tap-values.yaml` file by using the [Full Profile (Azure)](#full-profile),
-which contains the minimum configurations required to deploy Tanzu Application Platform on AWS.
+which contains the minimum configurations required to deploy Tanzu Application Platform on Azure.
 The sample values file contains the necessary defaults for:

     - The meta-package, or parent Tanzu Application Platform package.